Kshatriya (film)

-It stars Sunny Deol, Sanjay Dutt and Raveena Tandon in lead roles, along with Sunil Dutt (special appearance), Dharmendra, Vinod Khanna, Meenakshi Seshadri, Divya Bharti, Rakhee Gulzar, Sumalatha, Kabir Bedi, Puneet Issar and Prem Chopra.
+Kshatriya is a 1993 Indian Hindi-language epic action drama film directed and written by J. P. Dutta.
+It stars an ensemble cast of Dharmendra, Vinod Khanna, Sunny Deol, Sanjay Dutt, Meenakshi Seshadri, Raveena Tandon, Divya Bharti, Rakhee Gulzar, Sumalatha, Kabir Bedi, Puneet Issar and Prem Chopra, with Sunil Dutt in a special appearance.

-Released worldwide on March 26, 1993, it achieved a record-breaking box office opening and was lauded by critics and audiences alike.
+It was released worldwide on 26 March 1993.

+Kshatriya is considered a unique case in Bollywood history where a massive, star-studded production was derailed not by its content, but by real-world events.
+Upon its release, the film registered record-breaking opening figures and was on a commercial trajectory toward blockbuster status.
+However, the film's theatrical run was abruptly cut short across India following the arrest of one of its lead actors, leading to its premature withdrawal from cinemas.

 Plot

-This is a story about two warring royal Kshatriya Rajput families in Rajasthan, India, based in Surjangarh and Mirtagarh.
-The Mirtagarh family is headed by Maharaja Bhavani Singh, his wife Maheshwari Devi, their daughter Divya, and his younger brother Jaswant Singh.
-The Surjangarh family is headed by Prithvi Singh, his wife Suman, his brother Devendra Pratap Singh, and Devendra's son Vijay Pratap Singh.
+This is a story about two warring royal Rajput families in Rajasthan, India, based in Surjangarh and Mirtagarh.
+The Mirtagarh family is headed by Maharaj Bhavani Singh, his wife Maheshwari Devi, their daughter Divya, and his younger brother Jaswant Singh.
+The Surjangarh family is headed by Maharaj Prithvi Singh, his wife Suman, his brother Devendra Pratap Singh, and Devendra's son Vijay Pratap Singh.

 Vijay falls in love with Divya, but both families are against the marriage.
 The situation is made worse by Mirtagarh's diwan (bookkeeper), Ajay Singh, and his son, Shakti Singh.
 When Vijay comes to meet Divya, he is killed by Shakti, even though Bhavani never wanted him dead.
 On seeing Vijay's body, Divya commits suicide.
-Prithvi shoots and kills Bhavani in revenge, and is arrested by police officer Ganga Singh.
+Overwhelmed, Prithvi shoots and kills Bhavani in revenge, and is arrested by police officer Ganga Singh.
 While Prithvi is in prison, Jaswant returns from England with his newly wed English wife, Jenny.
 When he learns about the past events, he kills Devendra in revenge.
 Horrified by this bloodbath, Jenny, who is pregnant, leaves him for her native England, saying that she will give birth to their child at a place where there is love and peace.
 Both Prithvi and Jaswant vow to kill each other once Prithvi is released from prison.
 To get them away from the bloody feud, Prithvi's son, Vinay, and Bhavani's son, Vikram, are sent to England as children.

 Twenty years later, Vinay and Vikram are the best of friends, living in London, England.
 Neelima, who is Vikram's cousin and Jaswant and late Jenny's daughter, also lives in London.
 Vinay and Neelima fall in love and want to marry, which could signal the end of the Surjangarh and Mirtagarh feud.
-Meanwhile, Ganga’s daughter, Tanvi falls in love with Vikram.
-After completing their education from Oxford, the three youngsters — Vinay, Vikram, and Neelima — return to their families in India, with Tanvi to arrive a few days later.
+Meanwhile, Ganga's daughter, Tanvi falls in love with Vikram.
+After completing their education from Oxford, the three youngsters – Vinay, Vikram, and Neelima – return to their families in India, with Tanvi to arrive a few days later.